 More than 25% of the Ghana outreach patients have cataracts, and many are bilaterally blind.

 Any patient requiring advanced care, such as cataract surgery, is transported to the eye clinic (1-8 hours from their village), where the local ophthalmologist provides care.

 The local ophthalmic staff assists the local ophthalmologist.
-Global Impact Fellows have the opportunity to observe surgeries.
+Unite For Sight volunteers have the opportunity to observe surgeries.
 Visiting ophthalmologist volunteers may also work with the local ophthalmologist to provide surgery.